bashrc2/epicyon/specification/activitypub.md

 #### 4.1.9 published
 This is a timestamp for when the account was first created, and is used to show a joined date on profile screens.

-#### 4.1.10 updated
-A timestamp for when this actor was last changed.
-This can be used by followers to update their actor caches.

 ### Example 9
 ``` json
 {